Radiobox/web_request_readers/readme.md

 ##### Tags and Interfaces

-The UnmarshalParams function uses interfaces and field tags for determining how it should determine which value in a request should be assigned to which field in a struct, and how those values should be converted.
+The UnmarshalParams function uses interfaces and field tags for determining which value in a request should be assigned to which field in a struct, and how those values should be converted.
 The following are currently supported:

 _Determining the Source Value From the Request_